 If this checkbox is selected, the notification balloon is shows, if the build process lasts longer than 1 minute.
-If ths build process lasts less than a minute, or if the checkbox is not selected, the message is shown in the Event log and in the Status bar.
+If this build process lasts less than a minute, or if the checkbox is not selected, the message is shown in the Notifications tool window and in the Status bar.

-Select this checkbox to automatically make (compile) the project each time project files change on your disk, for example, on save or autosave, or when you get the latest project revision from your version control system.
+Select this checkbox to automatically compile the project each time project files change on your disk, for example, on save or autosave, or when you get the latest project revision from your version control system.

 Compile independent modules in parallel